dborodin836/TF2-GPTChatBot/README.md

 ### Nickname Limitations

 You cannot have a nickname that starts with a command name, such as !cgpt <your prompt>.

+### Game language limitations

+In non-English localizations of the game, some of the features may be broken

 ## TF2 Bot Detector Cooperation (TF2BD)